NINJOE-1/SYSC3303Project/README.md

 Samuel Mauricla - Coded FloorSubsystemTest, reviewed other code and documentation.<br>
 Bhavaan Balasubramaniam - Wrote README.md, Created the State Machine Diagrams.<br>

-## Project Iteration 2: Adding the Scheduler and Elevator Subsystems
+## Project Iteration 3: Multiple cars and System Distribution
-The purpose of Iteration 2 is to implement State Machines for the Scheduler and Elevator Subsystems and assume that only 1 elevator is present.
-In addition, the Elevator Subsystem will notify the scheduler when an elevator reaches the floor.
+The purpose of Iteration 3 is to implement the UDP(User Datagram Packets) to communicate between 3 seperate programs.
+In addition, the subsytem has 2 cars.

 ## Files:
 ### [FloorSubsystem.java](src/FloorSubsystem.java)